-In order to achieve planned initiatives and extend the WCLA's reach, the WCLA will create strategic partnerships with Community Policing Forums, Neighbourhood watches, Local Drug Action Committees, South African Police Services, local councilors, and other identified organisations.
+In order to achieve planned initiatives and extend the WCLA reach, the Authority will create strategic partnerships with Community Policing Forums, Neighbourhood Watches, Local Drug Action Committees, South African Police Services, local councilors, NGO's and other identified organisations.

-4. Liquor License Holders and Staff training
+4. Liquor Act and license conditions training

-In order to create informed and compliant license holders we will, in partnership with SAPS, roll out education and awareness sessions to all license holders and staff working at liquor license premises.
+In order to create informed and compliant license holders we will, in partnership with SAPS, Liquor Forums, Liquor Traders Associations and CPF's, roll out education and awareness sessions.
 All prospective license holders and appointed managers will be required to attend training before liquor licenses are issued.